openhab/openhabian/docs/openhabian.md

 The progress indication via the **green Raspberry Pi LED** is currently not possible and hence not part of the openHABian v1.3+ image.
 We will re-add the functionality as soon as the underlying issue is resolved.

-##### openHAB Dashboard

-After the installation of openHABian was successful, you should be able to access the openHAB dashboard:

-- Raspberry Pi image setup: [http://openhab:8080](http://openhab:8080)
-- In any case: [http://your-device-hostname:8080](http://your-device-hostname:8080) or [http://192.168.0.2:8080](http://192.168.0.2:8080) (replace name/IP)

-##### SSH Progress Report
+##### Progress Report

+Watch the progress on the console or the web interface at https://<yourip>/ or http://openhab/ if that name has become available.

+Double-check the address and name with your router while you wait.

+If there is absolutely no output for more than 10 minutes, your installation has failed in the first initialization phase.
+There probably is a problem with the way your router or local network are setup.

+You might want to try disabling IPv6.
+Read on in the [Troubleshooting] section or move on to the [DEBUG guide](https://github.com/openhab/openhabian/blob/master/docs/openhabian-DEBUG.md).

-It is always possible to [connect to the SSH console](https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md) of your device (after a few minutes of boot up time).
+It is also always possible to [connect to the SSH console](https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md) of your device (after a few minutes of boot up time).
 During the setup process you'll be redirected to the live progress report of the setup.
 The report can also be checked for errors after the installation finished by executing: `cat /boot/first-boot.log`